Select an Area of Practice

 - Barron v.
 Ford Motor Co. of Canada Ltd. 716 F. Supp.
 377 (C.D.
 Ill.
 1989) Plaintiff's count in strict liability alleged that defendants' use of a tempered glass sunroof created an ultra-hazardous condition when the vehicle left the manufacturer's control, and that the sunroof shattered when the vehicle rolled over causing the Plaintiff to be seriously injured when she was ejected from the vehicle.
 Even though North Carolina did not recognize doctrine of strict tort liability plaintiff's claim was not foreclosed under negligence or breach of implied warranty theories based on allegations that automobile was not crashworthy or that its condition enhanced accident victim's injuries.

 - Cross v.
 Ainsworth Seed Co.
-199 Ill.
-App.
-3d 910 (4th Dist.
-1990) Statute of repose barring products liability actions against defendants who, for more than ten years, had had nothing to do with design, planning, supervision, or management of construction or improvement to real property was not unconstitutional special legislation and did not violate due process and equal protection clauses of Federal Constitution.
+Dismissal with prejudice obtained and sustained on appeal of unique issue of first impression: Statute of repose barring products liability actions against defendants who, for more than ten years, had had nothing to do with design, planning, supervision, or management of construction or improvement to real property was not unconstitutional special legislation and did not violate due process and equal protection clauses of Federal Constitution.
 Statute of repose in products liability actions was reenacted without savings clause, and, thus, would be given retroactive effect and would act as bar to actions premised on defects in design in construction before 1979 as well as after.

 - Baldwin v.
 R.D.
 Werner Obtained not guilty verdict for aluminum ladder manufacturer when plaintiff fell sustaining a triple leg fracture and shoulder dislocation.

-- In re Guardianship of Babb 162 Ill.
-2d 153 (1994) Successfully overturned established Illinois law, resulting in a ban of the use of loan receipts to avoid contribution under the Illinois Contribution Act.
+- In re Guardianship of Babb Successfully overturned established Illinois law, resulting in a ban of the use of loan receipts to avoid contribution under the Illinois Contribution Act.

 - Oak State Products, Inc. v.
-Ecolab, Inc. 755 F. Supp.
-235 (C.D.
-Ill.
-1991) Application of Moorman doctrine to contracts for professional services does not preclude all such actions.
-Uniform Commercial Code does not preempt all express warranties in service contracts.
+Ecolab, Inc. Key appellate decision on application of Moorman Doctrine that it does not preclude all actions relative to contracts for professional services.
+In addition, Uniform Commercial Code does not preempt all express warranties in service contracts.
 Express warranties can exist in service contracts and there is a cause of action under Illinois law for breach of express warranty in a service contract.

 - Anderson v.
 GROWMARK, Inc., et al. Successfully defended ($67K verdict) large agribusiness cooperative in six-week product liability trial involving death of race horses from contaminated feed in which plaintiffs claimed property damage of $1.8M and past and future lost profits of $27-55M.